Report: NBA leaning heavily toward Disney World

 path," Silver said, per ESPN's Adrian Wojnarowski.

-The league suspended play after All-Star Rudy Gobert of the Utah Jazz tested
+The league suspended play March 11 after Utah Jazz All-Star center Rudy Gobert

 --Field Level Media